Robinpig/Note/docs/CS/Distributed/Raft.md

 RequestVote RPCs are initiated by candidates during elections, and AppendEntries RPCs are initiated by leaders to replicate log entries and to provide a form of heartbeat.
 Add a third RPC for transferring snapshots between servers.
 Servers retry RPCs if they do not receive a response in a timely manner, and they issue RPCs in parallel for best performance.

+A node’s term is only updated when it starts (or restarts) an election, or when it learns from another node that its term is out of date.
+All messages include the source node’s term.
+The receiving node checks it, with two possible outcomes: if the receiver’s term is larger, a negative response is sent, while if the receiver’s term is smaller than or equal to the source’s, its term is updated before parsing the message.

 <div style="text-align: center;">